hAI-FA001/Agentic-AI-Engineering-Workshop/README.md

   - Won't work if the `sandbox` folder doesn't exist

 - For errors when running the Accounts MCP Server (such as timeout errors), run `uv run accounts_server.py --active` manually from the terminal first so it installs the packages and to see what it's doing

+- For the memory MCP Server, make sure the folders exist
+  - Won't work if the `memory` folder doesn't exist